charlesclz03/flowforge/DOCS/summaries/SESSION_SUMMARY_NOV_15_2025.md

    - `/practice`: Adjust the timer ring and play button visuals to match the spec in 0010/0011 (thicker ring, centered button, keeping purple theme).

 2. **Header micro-interactions**
-   - Consider adding a subtle “Back” affordance in the header on `/howitworks`, `/difficultyselection`, and `/practice` that pairs with the centered “FlowForge” title, mirroring the design’s back arrow.
+   - Consider adding a subtle “Back” affordance in the header on `/howitworks`, `/difficultyselection`, and `/practice` that pairs with the centered “Freestyla” title, mirroring the design’s back arrow.

 3. **Session review entry point**
    - After a successful recorded session, consider adding an optional “View in Recordings” button in the success alert to jump directly to `/recordings`.